It is very easy to get from Athens airport to Piraeus port. To reach Piraeus, you have a couple of options available to you.

 - Switch lines at Monastiraki square and take the Green line (line 3) to Piraeus.
 Piraeus metro station is in the heart of downtown Piraeus.

 A one-way Athens city & airport ticket costs 10 euro per person.
 The machines offer services in English and are a better option than the ticket offices which tend to attract large queues of tourists.

-If you need to make an immediate beeline for the port, it is worth noting that the journey takes approximately 10-15 minutes on foot.
-If you are carrying heavy luggage, it may be worth hailing one of the cabs that wait outside the metro exit.
+As such, if you are in a hurry to get to the port and you are carrying heavy luggage, it may be worth hailing one of the cabs that wait outside the metro exit.

 Various Athens metro timetables are found here for your reference.

 Order a Taxi from Athens Airport to Piraeus Port

 Taking a taxi is a comfortable and convenient way to get to Piraeus Port.
 Athens is Greece’s main international airport so whatever time of day you arrive, yellow cabs will be lined up outside the arrivals hall 24/7.